roemvaar/cs_notes/algos/algorithms.md

 # Algorithms

+TODO: Must have - Algorithms - Sorting: know how to sort.
+Don't do bubble-sort.
+You should know the details of at least one nlog(n) sorting algorithm, preferably two (say, quicksort and merge sort).

+TODO: Must have - Algorithms - Breadth First Search, Depth First Search, Binary Search, Merge Sort and Quicksort

-Here is a list of the mos important algorithms every good coder should be familiar with.
+Here is a list of the most important algorithms every good coder should be familiar with.

 ## Sorting